SolidOS/solid-tutorial-rdflib.js/README.md

 const store = $rdf.graph();
 var updater = new $rdf.UpdateManager(store);

-// Address of the named node that will store you uploaded data me = store.sym(uri);
+// Address of the named node that will store your uploaded data me = store.sym(uri);
 // Creates the graph
 profile = me.doc();